 If the front wheels lock, then the car can’t be a Best Buy.
 Our testing has found cars that can’t handle sharp turns at high speeds.
 Locked wheels mean you’ve effectively lost control of the car, which can lead to serious accidents.

-Sliding doors can make it easier to get in and out of a car, particularly in cramped parking spaces, but we’ve found that some large MPVs have heavy sliding doors that frail passengers may find difficult to open and close.
+Sliding doors can make it easier to get in and out of a car, particularly in cramped parking spaces, but we’ve found that some large MPVs have heavy sliding doors that some passengers may find difficult to open and close.

 We understand what people want from a sports car, and that is reflected in our testing.
 The final score will be based more on how well the car handles and how fun it is to drive, rather than practicality – no one ever bought a sports car for its boot capacity.